What are the most spectacular roads in Canada?

 Bonanza Peak is a high mountain peak an elevation of 1.804m (5,918ft) above the sea level, located in British Columbia, Canada.
-It’s one of the highest mountain roads of the country.

 Mount Saint Thomas is a high mountain peak an elevation of 1.855m (6,085ft) above the sea level, located in British Columbia, Canada.
-It’s one of the highest mountain roads of the country.

-Sunshine Village is a ski resort at an elevation of 1.732m (5,682ft) above the sea level, located on the Continental Divide of the Canadian Rockies in Alberta.
+Sunshine Village is a ski resort at an elevation of 1.732m (5,682ft) above sea level, located on the Continental Divide of the Canadian Rockies in Alberta.

 Whitemans Gap is a high mountain pass at an elevation of 1.715m (5,626ft) above the sea level, located in Alberta, Canada.